 Description: Tells the parser the number of pins to expect.
 Pins are any externally accessible electrical connection to the component.

 Usage Rules: The field must be a positive decimal integer.
-Note: The simulator must not limit the Number Of Pins to any value less than 1,000.
+Note: The EDA tool must not limit the Number Of Pins to any value less than 1,000.
 The [Number Of Pins] keyword must be positioned before the [Pin List] keyword.

 Example: